KrigRaseri/Cinema-Room-REST-Service-Project/README.md

 *==Additional Changes==*

+- I started using JPA and H2 database for this stage, and added an init service to populate the database with seats if it is empty.
+A file is used for the primary db, and tests use in memory db.

 - Instead of returning seats from the controller, I made some response/request dto's that use ticket, a dto for seat, and a mapper so the entity seat never leaves the service layer.

 - Changed over to using application.properties row and column variables instead of hard coding them, so once set it will be the same value for all classes and tests.

 - Made CinemaInfo more simple, and be more like a model instead of a model/dto hybrid guy.

 - Added logging.
 Info level for the console, and warn/error for the file for now.

 ***==Notes==***